- Survey Results

 NERSC is the best of all.

 Compared to Juelich and DESY: NERSC's documentation is far more complete.
-I also find the queing system on Seaborg (debug class etc.) much more efficient.
+I also find the queuing system on Seaborg (debug class etc.) much more efficient.

 LLNL, SDSC, PSC, NCSA, TACC.